I’m always left in awe by the most brutally real mystery of my world: the Tube.

 I remember the first time I stepped onto the escalator as a child and felt myself carried into the depths of the earth.
-Even now, the same shiver runs through me as it did then.
-I feel the rush of the crowd around me – their urgency, their momentum – but I am not part of them.
-I only see them, feel them.
+Even now, the same shiver runs through me as I cross the gates.
+The rush of the crowd surrounds me – their urgency, their momentum – yet I remain an outsider, only watching them, feeling them.
+No – they are the outsiders.

-At the top of the stairs, the wind from below slaps my face.
+At the edge of the stairs, the wind from below slaps my face.
 It whirls around me, lifts my hair, and I dissolve into it.
 I step out of the faceless crowd.

 The gentle vibrations of the escalator, the soft pull of the rubber handrail beneath my palm – it feels like the heartbeat of a living thing.
-I know it feels me too.
-It speaks to me.
-I see the expressionless faces rising toward me, tilted forward, hollow-eyed.
-They appear to be hurrying uphill, tilted forward like dancers caught mid-step – but they don’t seem to move at all.
-It’s just my eyes playing tricks on me.
+I feel it senses me, it speaks to me.
+The expressionless faces rise toward me, tilted forward, hollow-eyed.
+They seem to hurry uphill – yet they don’t move at all.
+It’s only my eyes playing tricks on me.

-As I step off, eddies of air swirl around me.
-I hear them call me to play.
-My fingers flutter in the breeze, brushing my hair back.
+As I step off, eddies of air swirl around me, calling me to play.
+My fingers flutter in the breeze as it tangles through my hair.
 I laugh.
-All around me, people perform entropy with icy professionalism – fluid creatures taking the shape of their container, clinging to the invisible walls drawn along the safety line at the platform’s edge.
+All around me, people demonstrate entropy with icy professionalism – fluid beings proving they can take the shape of their container, moist against the invisible wall drawn along the platform’s edge.

 Only the wind and I may pass.